wspringer/highs-dx/README.md

 ![Build Status](https://github.com/wspringer/highs-dx/actions/workflows/build.yml/badge.svg?branch=main)

-`highs-dx` offers a slightly improved developer experience when using [HiGHS](https://highs.dev/) in a TypeScript environment.
-The one thing it adds on top of all of the wonderful things offered through [highs-js](https://github.com/lovasoa/highs-js) is typesafe access to the variables of the solution.
-That means the **TypeScript compiler** will prevent you from referring to undefined variables in your model, and your **IDE** will give sensible completion for all the variables at your disposal.
+`highs-dx` enhances the developer experience of using [HiGHS](https://highs.dev/) in TypeScript by adding an extra layer of type safety on top of the features provided by [highs-js](https://github.com/lovasoa/highs-js).
+With `highs-dx`, you gain **typesafe access** to solution variables, meaning the **TypeScript compiler** will catch any attempt to reference undefined variables in your model.
+Additionally, your **IDE** will offer relevant and accurate auto-completions for all defined variables, streamlining the coding process.

 ### Code Completion